jmswtlk/GitHub-ing/blog.md

+09/30/2020 -- Took a moment to assess the interest in Spinoza which seems to be apparent, everywhere.
+Found this: https://ethics.spinozism.org/.

 09/18/2020 -- Will get back here if I remember.
 Turns out that Spinoza was a computational brain, the first one from 400 years ago.
 More later.